SIMD Overview

 }

-Its the same as the SSE version, but with the variable types and function names all changed into a completely different style.
+It’s the same as the SSE version, but with the variable types and function names all changed into a completely different style.

 4x4 Matmul

-SIMD where we instead use SIMD to do the same operation but N times in parallel.
-The addition loop above is a example of horizontal simd, as we are doing the same operation (add 2 numbers) but 4 or 8 times at once.
+When writing SIMD, we generally have 2 main options on how to deal with the operations.
+We can do what is known as vertical SIMD, where we use the SIMD operations to optimize 1 thing, or we can do horizontal SIMD where we instead use SIMD to do the same operation but N times in parallel.
+The addition loop above is an example of horizontal SIMD, as we are doing the same operation (add 2 numbers) but 4 or 8 times at once.
 For this matrix multiplication, we could do it in horizontal too, but that means we would need to multiply 8 matrices by another 8 matrices, or 8 matrices by a single one.
-This has limited usage compared to just multiplying 1 matrix faster, so lets look at what a matrix multiply does, and how can we make it faster.
+This has limited usage compared to just multiplying 1 matrix faster, so let’s look at what a matrix multiply does, and how can we make it faster.

-To mirror the vulkan tutorial, we will be using the GLM library matrices.
-GLM already has sse4 optimized matrixmul somewhere in the codebase, but we are going to create our own version of it.
-Lets begin by writing the non-simd loop and see what kind of logic we are dealing with.
+To mirror the Vulkan tutorial, we will be using the GLM library matrices.
+GLM already has SSE4-optimized matrixmul somewhere in the codebase, but we are going to create our own version of it.
+Let’s begin by writing the non-SIMD loop and see what kind of logic we are dealing with.

 void matmul4x4(const mat4x4& m1, const mat4x4& m2, mat4x4& out){